Substantial Interests, Submitting your Statement of

 When Must I File?

-To request a copy of a completed State Substantial Interest form, contact the Secretary of State's office at 785-296-4557.
+To request a copy of a completed State Substantial Interest form, contact the Office of the Kansas Secretary of State, Elections Division at 785-296-4557.
 A copy fee is charged.

 04/06/2016: Updated links to Governmental Ethics Commission letter for 2016 and the link to SSI guide and definitions.